Hamerton

-Hamerton is a village in and former civil parish, now in the parish of Hamerton and Steeple Gidding, in Cambridgeshire, England.
+Hamerton is a village in the civil parish of Hamerton and Steeple Gidding, in Cambridgeshire, England.
 Hamerton lies approximately 8 mi north-west of Huntingdon.
 Hamerton is situated within Huntingdonshire which is a non-metropolitan district of Cambridgeshire as well as being a historic county of England.
 Hamerton Zoo is on the north side of the village.
 The village has a church dedicated to All Saints.
 In 2001 the parish had a population of 87.

 The civil parish of Hamerton and Steeple Gidding incorporates the nearby hamlet of Steeple Gidding, which has a 14th-century church St Andrew's that is now redundant and preserved by the Churches Conservation Trust.
 Along with its nearby neighbour Great Gidding, Steeple Gidding forms part of a cluster of villages known as the Giddings.

 History

 Hamerton was listed in the Domesday Book in the Hundred of Leightonstone in Huntingdonshire; the name of the settlement was written as Hambertune in the Domesday Book.
 In 1086 there was just one manor in Hamerton; the annual rent paid to the lord of the manor in 1066 had been £12 and the rent was the same in 1086.

 The Domesday Book does not explicitly detail the population of a place but it records that there were 26 households at Hamerton.
 There is no consensus about the average size of a household at that time; estimates range from 3.
 5 to 5.
 0 people per household.